Migrants gather in Mexico as end nears for US asylum limits

 In Reynosa, about 3,000 migrants are living in tents pitched on concrete slabs and rough gravel inside the walls of Senda de Vida 2, a shelter opened by an evangelical Christian pastor when his first one reached capacity.
 Flies swarm everywhere under a hot sun beating down even in mid-December.

-Small stands of sliced lemons and watermelon, candy, and fruit juices have appeared between the tents.
-Migrants usually receive only rice and beans for meals.

-Still, for the many fleeing violence in Haiti, Venezuela, Central America and beyond, at least there’s some safety from the cartels outside that control passage through the Rio Grande and prey on migrants.
+For the many fleeing violence in Haiti, Venezuela, Central America and beyond, such shelters offer at least some safety from the cartels that control passage through the Rio Grande and prey on migrants.

 In McAllen, about 100 migrants who avoided asylum restrictions rested on floor mats Thursday in a large hall run by Catholic Charities, waiting for transportation to families and friends across the United States.

 Gloria, a 22-year-old from Honduras who is eight months pregnant with her first child, held onto a printed sheet that read: “Please help me.
 I do not speak English.”
 Gloria also did not want her last name used out of fears for her safety.
-She expressed concerns about navigating the airport alone and making it to Florida, where she has a family acquaintance, and she had very little expectation of what she might find, except some safety and some rest.
+She expressed concerns about navigating the airport alone and making it to Florida, where she has a family acquaintance.

+Andrea Rudnik, co-founder of an all-volunteer migrant welcome association in Brownsville, Texas, across the border from Matamoros, Mexico, was worried about having enough winter coats for migrants coming from warmer climates.

+“We don’t have enough supplies,” she said Friday, noting that donations to Team Brownsville are down.

 Title 42, which is part of a 1944 public health law, applies to all nationalities but has fallen unevenly on those whom Mexico agrees to take back — Guatemalans, Hondurans, El Salvadorans and, more recently, Venezuelans, in addition to Mexicans.